pac4j/pac4j/documentation/blog/what_s_new_in_pac4j_v6_4_and_v6_5.md

 ## 5) Support of OpenID Federation

-[OpenID Connect Federation support](https://openid.net/specs/openid-federation-1_0.html) is configured via the `OidcFederationProperties` which centralizes both RP entity statement generation and OP resolution through federation.
+[OpenID Connect Federation support](https://openid.net/specs/openid-federation-1_0.html) is configured via the `OidcFederationProperties` which centralizes:

+1. RP entity statement generation
+2. OP resolution through federation.

 The federation is enabled when the property `federation.targetOp` is set.

 At RP level, you must configure signing material for the federation endpoint using either a keystore or a JWKS (JWKS is preferred if both are present).